 It should come as no surprise that children who live in neighborhoods that aren't walkable, lack playgrounds, and are full of fast food joints are twice as likely to be obese as kids in pedestrian-friendly neighborhoods with access to healthy foods.

-The kids are all right: Between 2001 and 2009, the average number of miles that us young’uns spent tooling around in a car dropped by almost 25 percent, from 10,300 miles per capita to 7,900.
+The kids are all right: Between 2001 and 2009, the average number of miles that young’uns spent tooling around in a car dropped from 10,300 miles per capita to 7,900.